kzmeyao/sando/src/places/japan/kanazawa.md

 <figure>
 <figure>

 Once we reached one end of the castle grounds, we made our way to the adjacent Kenroku-en, one of Japan's "three great gardens".
 With that distinction attached to this garden, we had high expectations- and it did not disappoint.
 This was definitely the highlight of the trip.
 There were many different points of interest within the garden, but you'll find beauty everywhere you look because of how meticulously the landscape has been arranged.
 Also, as we were there during autumn, the massive swaths of yellow, orange, and red leaves added much vibrancy to the scenery.
-Even though scattered showers did strike during our visit, it painted a serene rainy day vibe that we would not have gotten otherwise.
-With the admission fee being so cheap, we ended up visiting again the next morning, in hopes of a sunnier backdrop.

 <figure>
 <figure>